logoVILLAGES TRAVEL NETWORK

 What does the acronym LCWIP stand for?

 It stands for Local Cycling and Walking Infrastructure Plan.
 A bit of a mouthful, but a simple enough concept.
 The idea is to study an area, big or small, urban or rural, to analyse the existing travel patterns and to develop a long term plan that encourages more active travel by bike, on foot or using active travel and public transport, and then to design the capital infrastructure necessary to deliver on that plan.
+LCWIPs form the basis on which central government financial allocations for active travel are assessed.

 LCWIPs have been up and running now for half a dozen years or more but, so far, they have mainly been developed for towns and cities.
 In Oxfordshire the Oxford City LCWIP was drawn up and approved a couple of years ago and has now been followed by similar plans for Witney, Bicester, Abingdon and Didcot.
 Now, the County Council is looking to the more rural areas.
 The example set by the Village Travel network has prompted their scrutiny of a "Woodstock and Local Area" LCWIP as well as similar studies for Charlbury and Chipping Norton.
 These studies are expected to get under way early in 2023.